 The ultimate goal of the film is for viewers to gain self-awareness, self-acceptance and empowerment.
 Through the lens of self-reflection and connection, viewers are invited to consider what actions they can take to make personal and social change.

 Six themes emerge from Terry, Tammy and Pearlette's lived experiences.
 These themes are reflected in the model above-and is central to the social impact campaign.
-We aim to inspire the most disenfranchised and to do that we are focusing on a grassroots campaign including hosting free and virtual screenings and Q&A’s at shelters, rehabilitation centers, and through providers of social services.
+We aim to inspire the most disenfranchised and to do that we are focusing on a grassroots campaign including hosting in-person and virtual screenings and Q&A’s at shelters, rehabilitation centers, and through providers of social services.

 It is imperative that we come together to engage in courageous conversation about systemic racism and gender inequality in the US and globally and how that is intertwined with domestic and partner violence, poverty, classism, loss of work, mental illness and trauma.